 In the evolution of advertising, dollars have always followed the buzz.
 From display to mobile and now Native, we’ve dropped what didn’t work, kept what did, and continued in the evolution.
 For the past few years, one of the bigger ones has been viewability and how to buy on it.
 In 2017, especially as targeting methodologies continue to grow more sophisticated, we expect (and have already noticed) account-based marketing (ABM) to be yet another one that we keep in the continued evolution of advertising and B2B marketing.
 More so, layering these initiatives on top of Native advertising, which, on its own, has shown to have an 18% higher lift in purchase intent when compared to banner ads, may further amplify your results.
+Your marketing strategies are important as you need to appeal to your target demographic to bring in the traffic you are hoping for, for example, restaurants and other eateries may use Restaurant Email Marketing as well as other digital marketing bases to help them reach people who are looking for new places to eat out or new foods to try.
+Marketing is an essential component of any business.

 Building Your Target Accounts